Global Engagement > Student Resources > International Student & Scholar Services > Tax Responsibilities

 A message from the USCIS Public Engagement Division:

 Do not fall victim to scammers who call and say they are with the Internal Revenue Service (IRS)!
-There has been an increase in aggressive phone scams where people call and threaten you with police arrest or deportation if you don't pay them.
+There has been an increase in aggressive phone scams where people call and threaten you with arrest or deportation if you don't pay them.

 Even if you do owe taxes...